MaxJuniorr/eight-queens-puzzle/README.md

 * Calculate each individual’s fitness: At this stage, the algorithm evaluates each individual's fitness in the population, based on how close they are to solving the problem.

-* If fitness = 28: It checks if any individual has obtained a fitness score equal to 28.
+* If fitness = 28: It checks if any individual has obtained a fitness score equal to 28, which means that none of the possible pairs of queens (C(8,2)) are attacking each other.
 If so, the algorithm should end, returning the individual who has reached the solution.
 If the score is not equal to 28, then it proceeds to the next step.

 * Save the individual with the best fitness to survive: If the previous condition is not met, the best individual (the one with the highest fitness) is saved for the next generation.